 The Workforce Development Project (and WIRL) grew out of a model trialled and developed by Mansfield Secondary College from 2009-2015.
 A Regional Development Victoria Regional Skills Fund grant introduced the model into 19 schools across seven local government areas in the Ovens Murray Region of NE Victoria.
 The projected was delivered from 2018-2022 as a partnership between NE TRACKS and NELLEN.

-Funded by a grant from the Regional Skills Fund, the project will strengthen pathways for young people into training and employment in two industries in the Ovens Murray region—Agriculture/Horticulture, and Health Care and Social Assistance.
+The project aimed to strengthen pathways for young people into training and employment in two industries in the Ovens Murray region—Agriculture/Horticulture, and Health Care and Social Assistance.

-The success of the project depends on strong links between schools, TAFEs, universities and industry as well as the community.
+The success of the project centred on a strategic collaborative model the focused on string links between schools, TAFEs, universities and industry as well as the community.

 The project engaged participating students in applied/practical learning whilst contributing units towards VCAL and VCE completion including ATAR, with the aim to improve engagement and retention rates, and provide opportunities for Social and Emotional Learning, Industry and Enterprise Skills.